 Rotisserie – Another way to improve your cooking of larger roasts is to build or buy a rotisserie attachment for your fire pit.
 A rotisserie allows for very even cooking and succulent, juicy results.
 There are several motorized rotisserie attachments for grills which could be adapted for a fire pit.
 There are some fire pits with specifically designed motorized rotisseries available for them, such as the California Fire Pit and the Sojoe Fire Pit.

 - Tarp Cover – Most wood grill fire pits do not come with a tarp cover to protect it from water, rain and whatever else your weather can throw at it.
 If you are going to keep your fire pit outdoors year-round you should definitely get a water-proof cloth or plastic tarp cover to protect your investment!
-It will keep your wood grill cleaner and it will prevent rusting and corrosion, giving you many more years of barbecue pit cooking than if you let the ravages of nature have its way with it.
+It will keep your wood grill clean and it will prevent rusting and corrosion, giving you many more years of barbecue pit cooking than if you let the ravages of nature have its way with it.
 If you cannot find one made specifically for a fire pit, large grill covers which can be bought anywhere grills are sold will usually work fine.
 Remember not to put your tarp over your fire pit until the fire and all the hot embers are extinguished and cool.
 The embers can stay very hot for quite a long time, even overnight!
 You don’t want your cover (or anything else) going up in flames!

 Ready to cook up a great meal on your wood grill fire pit?
 Check out some of our grilling recipes.